TimRudy/ice-chips-verilog/docs/validation-scheme.md

 1. **Validation step is performed.** Yes, the Verilog is run using ["iverilog"][link-iverilogu], getting a Pass or Fail from each test bench.
 This is a separate part of Automation.
 It's tied in with publishing to GitHub (CI/CD GitHub Actions).
 Observe there is a [![Build/Test Status][ico-workflow-status]][link-workflow] badge below the main title of the README; this links to the validation run results.

     For those interested in the technicals about this, look in the [scripts folder](/scripts/validate "scripts and validate folders"), and see [package.json](/scripts/package.json "package.json") which includes the entry point "npm test".
-For GitHub Action on any code change, see [workflows folder .yml file](/.github/workflows/ci-validate.yml "CI/CD configuration: ci-validate.yml").
+For GitHub Action on any commit change to the project, see [workflows folder .yml file](/.github/workflows/ci-validate.yml "CI/CD configuration: ci-validate.yml").

 2. **There is a test bench.** The extremely skeptical and the subversives need to know: the validation step when publishing to GitHub requires a test bench paired with each device file, by automated check, not just by policy; so there will never be a device published without its test bench being completed.